include07/SegmaVisionProInference/docs/_build/html/_sources/setup/ngc-setup.md.txt

-# NGC Model Download Setup Guide
+# NGC CLI Setup Guide

-This guide will help you set up NGC CLI and download the required pre-trained models for the Mask Grounding DINO project.
+This guide will help you set up NVIDIA NGC CLI for downloading pre-trained models.
+NGC CLI is required for accessing NVIDIA's model registry.

 ## Prerequisites